MV Glen Sannox returns to Port Glasgow

 Andy Crossan, Projects Director at CMAL said:

 “This was a highly challenging engineering process to secure the safe delivery of the first LNG tank into the yard.
 Our team, working with our partners and suppliers, has been involved in planning the transport and delivery logistics of this for the past two months and it’s fantastic to finally see its arrival.

 “The tank is hugely impressive and its arrival reminds us of the scale of the project we are delivering.
 The design and build of these dual fuel vessels is a highly complex technical project, the first of its kind in Scotland – and indeed the UK.
 It is a sign of our commitment to exploring new technologies for ferries, as well as a wider commitment to innovation in Scotland and consideration for the environmental impact of transport.”

 MV Glen Sannox has been chosen as the name for the first dual fuel ferry.
 Read more.

 Click here to view the presentation given to the Arran Ferry Committee on 10th April 2017 (PDF, 6mb)

-The construction of two dual fuel ferries is approaching a new project milestone as the first vessel, currently known as Hull 801, nears the 75 per cent steel work fabrication stage.
+The construction of the two dual fuel ferries is approaching a new project milestone as the first vessel, currently known as Hull 801, nears the 75 per cent steel work fabrication stage.
 The second vessel, Hull 802 is following closely behind, currently at 60 per cent steel work fabrication.